 Don’t forget, clogged drains can cause flooding and a serious amount of damage to your home.
-You should check your insurance wording to see what you are covered for.
+You should check your insurance wording to see what coverage you have.

 Another awesome way to unclog a blocked drain is a simple one and probably stuff you already have at home.
 If the water is draining very slowly then you might be able to use a drain cleaner from a shop – providing you follow the instructions on the package.

 Alternatively, you can make your own!
-I’ve used this hack before and it is totally worth trying.
+I’ve used this hack before and it is worth trying.